evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 host runs into an issue and needs to exit before it ran the `teardown_task` or `teardown_group`, it will exit without running them.

-However, the likelihood of encountering this scenario is higher with `teardown_group` compared to the `teardown_task`.
-That is because `teardown_group` runs after the next task has already been assigned to the host (and it was able to determine that the next task is not part of the same task group).
-There are a few actions and checks that are performed before a task is assigned to the host during which it may encounter a situation where the agent is asked to exit.

 ### Task Dependencies

 A task can be made to depend on other tasks by adding the depended on